Birmingham Northern Beltline: Controversy

 The construction of the Northern Beltline has significant opposition from local communities and local conservation groups.
 Environmental groups filed lawsuits in 2011 and 2013 to block construction of the beltline in federal court.
 The groups cited the project's environmental and economic impact in their filing.
 The groups' request for preliminary injunction to stop construction was blocked in January 2014.
 The Northern Beltline is to cross Black Warrior and Cahaba river tributaries in 90 places, including two major sources of drinking water, and could affect 35 wetland areas once constructed.
 Some groups, such as OCHS, claim that the Beltline could increase traffic congestion on I-59.
+In late-June 2023, the Southern Environmental Law Center filed a complaint to ALDOT on the project on behalf of the Black Warrior Riverkeeper.
+The complaint said the project will impact Birmingham’s drinking water and that the money being spent on this project could be used in better ways across the state claiming that the northern beltline project has been ranked one of the seven worst projects in terms of wasting taxpayer money.
+Recent polling has shown that 74% of Birmingham civic and business leaders support the project, but only 54% of the respondents believe that ADOT can complete it by 2050.
+Recent planning reports from ALDOT indicate that construction on some segments may not begin until 2070.

 The 52 mi project was budgeted to cost $5.445 billion, making it the most expensive road project in Alabama history.
 At 104.7 e6$/mi, this budget also makes the Northern Beltline one of the most expensive roads per mile built in the US.
 This cost does not include the cost of extending sewer services, powerlines, and other needed infrastructure where beltline is to be constructed.
 In 2010, a study estimated 69,535 jobs could be created by the beltline.
 A later study projected that 2,805 jobs could be added in the area by 2048.